dsahern/cldemos/README.md

 configure odd hosts to use bridges for container networking
     ansible-playbook configure.yml -e "net=bridge" -l host-[1-4]1

-configure even hosts use veth and /32 for container networking
+configure even hosts to use veth and /32 for container networking
     ansible-playbook configure.yml -e "net=veth" -l host-[1-4]2

-Start containers on hosts as desired

-e.g., create the first set of containers on all hosts that
+Start containers on hosts as desired For example, create the first set of containers connected to VRF red on all hosts:
-      are connected to VRF red
     ./run-host-cmd -v red -n 1

 Start second set